 The LaSalle borough is racially diverse, family friendly and home to peaceful residential neighborhoods and vast green spaces.
 LaSalle is where properties are financially accessible and where buildings are relatively modern compared to other boroughs.

-The borough is well served by the Carrefour Angrignon commercial complex with its many individual retails stores and useful guest services such as a breast feeding room, a recycling bin for used batteries and reserved parkings for those with a mobility impairment.
+The borough is definitely well served by the Carrefour Angrignon commercial complex with its many individual retails stores and useful guest services such as a breast feeding room, a recycling bin for used batteries and reserved parkings for those with a mobility impairment.

 Practical, pleasant and stimulating offers such as the Newman Plaza, a popular commercial neighborhood, the gastronomic Dollard Avenue known for its many restaurants and commercial activities and the Octogone Library with its many different adult and youth sections.